Before we get started, let’s first review what Google My Business is.

 Reviews and Review table

-One key part of a Google My Business account are the reviews written by users about your business.
+One key part of a Google Business Profile account are the reviews written by users about your business.

 Metricool provides you with an evolution graph showing the days that reviews are made and the evolution of your company’s average score.